System Design Space

 The basic remote-call model

 Every remote call starts with a client-server model: the client forms a request, the server does the work, and a response comes back.
-Between them are serialization, network latency, timeouts, and partial failure.
-That is why protocol choice belongs with contracts, error models, and operational constraints.
+Into the gap between them falls everything that separates a local call from a networked one — serialization, network latency, timeouts, and partial failure.
+So protocol choice cannot be made apart from the architecture: with it you also choose the contract, the error model, and the operational constraints.

 Source